overlay-market/OIPs/notes/note-8.md

 ## Calibrating \\( \lambda \\)

 \\( \lambda Q \\), as an additional market impact term, offers protection against large jumps in spot that *exceed* our expectations used in calibrating \\( \delta \\).
-Furthermore, imposing significant market impact (i.e. slippage) on large trades guards the system against traders who have more information than what is currently reflected in the market's current spot price.
+Furthermore, imposing significant market impact (i.e. slippage) on large positions guards the system against users who have more information than what is currently reflected in the market's current spot price.

 Our goal is to have the market impact term \\( e^{\lambda Q} \\) produce bid and ask values that will minimize the expected profits from the scalp in the e.x.
 1% of the time *when* spot jumps more than the static spread over a 10 minute interval.